Describe A Foreigner Who Speaks Your Native Language Very Well: IELTS Speaking Cue Card

 How did you feel when you first met this foreigner?

 I felt quite surprised and impressed when I first met him.
-It was refreshing to see someone from another country not only trying to learn our language but also speaking it so well.
-It made me feel proud of our language and culture, and I was eager to help him settle in.
+It was refreshing to see someone from another country who could communicate so well in our language.
+It made me realize how dedicated he was to adapting to our culture and environment.

 What challenges do you think he faced while learning your language?